 This can happen in round baskets with flared sides.
 Consider when your stitches are too far apart to properly support the coil and the basket’s strength.
 At these junctures increase evenly around the coil adding an extra stitch between stitches.
 Straight-sided baskets won’t require additional stitches.
 If you are creating a vase-shaped basket you may want to decrease the shape of the basket, tightening up the coils.
 When this happens, you’ll want to evenly decrease the number of stitches per row.

 9. Anticipate the basket rim by placing the next coil row inside of the row beneath it.

 This will give a lip to the basket.
 Add 2 more rows, bringing each row inside the preceding row at a 45 degree angle.

 10. Make the final coil of the basket finer by 1/3rd than the other coils.

 Do this by removing pine needles.
 Your final length of pine needles should be no more than 3 needles thick to taper the edge.
 Secure the last stitch by pulling the darning needle or bodkin through the middle of the coil below.
-Clip all thread ends and any sharp pine needle ends that may stick out.
-Cut the pine needle ends diagonally so that they will lie tightly along the coil.
+Clip all the thread ends and any sharp pine needle ends that may stick out.
+Cut the pine needle ends diagonally so that they will lie tightly along with the coil.

 I hope this eases your learning curve for making pine needle baskets and that you are able to confidently create a few coiled baskets using materials that you harvest from your own homestead, or from a local hedgerow.
 Coiled baskets are among the easiest baskets to make and if you pay attention to these 10 tricks you’ll be well on your way to creating baskets that are both beautiful and functional.